 My husband Mark and I moved to Westerville in 2001 after graduating from the Ohio State University.
 We chose Westerville because we wanted to start a family, and we were drawn to Westerville's excellent schools and parks.

 I'm passionate about other issues as well.
-I want to see our city develop environmental sustainability projects that will protect our valuable natural resources while at the same time saving residents money.
-I want to create a public transportation system that will help people get to their jobs while also alleviating the city's traffic problems.
-Most importantly, I believe in building a Westerville that is safe for everyone by promoting diversity and inclusivity in our laws and programs.
-Together, I believe, we can truly "Grow Westerville For Everyone!"
+I have promoted environmental sustainability projects that will protect our valuable natural resources while at the same time saving residents money.
+Most importantly, I have fought to build a Westerville that is safe for everyone by prioritizing diversity and inclusivity in our laws and programs.
+Together, I believe, we are truly "One Community, One Future."